-Passwordless Authentication for Microsoft 365 and Other Online Services
+Passwordless Sign-in for Microsoft 365 and Other Online Services

 Introduction

-Passwordless authentication allows MFA‑enabled MinnState users to sign in to Microsoft 365 and other online services without a password.
-Instead, you use the Microsoft Authenticator app with number matching to securely confirm your identity.
+Passwordless sign-in allows MFA‑enabled MinnState users to sign in to Microsoft 365 and other online services without entering a password.
+Instead, you approve the sign‑in using the Microsoft Authenticator app with number matching.

 When you sign in, Microsoft displays a number on the login screen.
-You simply open the Authenticator app and enter that number to approve the request.
-This ensures the person signing in is the same person approving the login—helping prevent accidental approvals and credential‑theft attacks.
+You open the Microsoft Authenticator app and enter that number to approve the request.
+This confirms that the person attempting to sign in is the same person approving the request, helping prevent accidental approvals and credential‑theft attacks.

 Step 1: Install and Set Up Microsoft Authenticator

-If you already have the app installed and set up, skip to Step 2.
+1. If you already have Microsoft Authenticator installed and configured, skip to Step 2.

-4. Follow the on‑screen prompts to install and configure the Microsoft Authenticator app on your phone.
+5. Follow the on‑screen instructions to install and configure the Microsoft Authenticator app on your phone.

 2. Tap your @minnstate.edu account.